Assessing Learning Outcomes

 A rubric is one tool that can be used to authentically assess learners.
 A rubric usually contains the list of criteria that the learner that highlights the what the learner is expected to do or demonstrate.
 Along with the criteria, a rubric provides examples of what is expected at each level of performance, from poor to excellent.
 Providing this criteria up front to learners allows them to assess their progress and compare to a performance level.

-Below is an example of a rubric for assessing Blog Postings and Discussions in an online course.
+Click for an example of a rubric for assessing Blog Postings and Discussions in an online course.

 Here is another sample for assessing case study questions: